Devolution and Integration

 - Getting the most from devolution: Our Maximising Devolution methodology can help groups come together to take a high-level devolution deal and work through how it can be delivered on the ground.

-- Making sure your service is devolution/integration ready: Our Integration Readiness tool helps clearly identify what integration means for your service(s), what the barriers are, and how to break them down.
+- Making sure your service is devolution/integration ready: Our Integration Readiness framework helps clearly identify what integration means for your service(s), what the barriers are, and how to break them down.
 We have supported a number of local authorities, including Lincolnshire and Gloucestershire, to assess the integration readiness of specific services.

 - A “devo ready” contracting solution for social enterprises and charities: We are currently working with a group of eight social enterprises in the north of England (the Health and Well-being Partnership) who have joined forces to form a Limited Liability Partnership.
 This is a single contracting entity through which they can provide entire service pathways across a wide geographic area.